umareefarooq/Searching-Algorithms/README.md

 The idea is to use binary search which is a Divide and Conquer algorithm.
 Like all divide-and-conquer algorithms, binary search first divides a large array into two smaller subarrays and then recursively (or iteratively) operate the subarrays.
 So, binary search reduces the search space to half at each step.

 ## Search Using HASH Value

+  Whenever an element is to be searched, compute the hash code of the key passed and locate the element using that hash code as index in the array.
+Use linear    probing to get the element ahead if the element is not found at the computed hash code.